Kabir Singh: Filming

 The makers considered beginning the shoot in August, but it was delayed to September as Vanga wanted Kapoor to grow his beard more for the role.
 Principal photography eventually began on 21 October 2018 at Mumbai, four days before the announcement of the title.
 Filming also took place at Delhi and Mussoorie.
 Kapoor dons three different looks for the film.
 Regarding this he said, "There's a certain mind space and the present which the character is in and there's also the past which he has been part of.
 Along with this, there's the culmination.
 So, there are three distinct energies that the film needs."
 He went through substantial workouts to portray Kabir in two time periods; to achieve the character's "college boy" look, he shed 14 kilos of weight, and for the "puffy, groggy alcoholic" look, he worked out in a way that he would look "bigger but not muscular".
 Principal photography wrapped on 29 March 2019.

 Soundtrack

 The soundtrack is composed by Mithoon, Amaal Mallik, Vishal Mishra, Sachet–Parampara (a duo consisting of Sachet Tandon and Parampara Thakur) and Akhil Sachdeva with lyrics written by Irshad Kamil, Manoj Muntashir, Kumaar and Mithoon.
 Harshavardhan Rameshwar composed the score.
 The song "Bekhayali" was popular even before its release, with several cover versions available on YouTube.
+The soundtrack was also physically released on vinyl record.